nandi95/vue-toastify/README.md

 ```javascript
 this.$vToastify.getToast(id)
 ```
-This if found returns the notification object otherwise all of the notification objects in an array.
+This if found returns the notification object from the visible ones or queued toasts otherwise all of the notification objects in an array from both the visible and queued toasts.

 For updating the notification object during run-time use:
 ```javascript